• Skip to primary navigation

 Restaurant Havfruen

-If you are searching for an incredible seafood restaurant near the canal in Nyhavn Harbour, look no further than Restaurant Havfruen.
-This local seaside bistro is the perfect place to sit back and visit with the locals and other tourists.
+If you are searching for an incredible seafood restaurant to dine at before or after a canal cruise from Nyhavn Harbour, look no further than Restaurant Havfruen.

 If you aren’t hungry for a full meal, you can order off the smørrebrød menu until 4 p.m. daily.
 Pair your snack with a Tuborg, a local Danish beer, for a light meal.